sonnynomnom/twitch-sql-project/README.md

 ---

-**Bonus:** Now try to find some other interesting insights using SQL!
+**Bonus:** Now try to find some other interesting insights from these two tables using SQL!